Special UP session to mark Gandhi's birth anniv begins amid Opposition boycott | Devdiscourse

-A special 36-hour session of the Uttar Pradesh legislature to mark Mahatma Gandhi's 150th birth anniversary began on Wednesday amid boycott by the Opposition prompting Chief Minister Yogi Adityanath to say that this is not only an "insult" to the Father of the Nation but also a "contempt" of the House.
+A special 36-hour session in both the houses of the Uttar Pradesh legislature to celebrate Mahatma Gandhi's 150th birth anniversary began on Wednesday amid boycott by the Opposition prompting Chief Minister Yogi Adityanath to say that this is not only an "insult" to the Father of the Nation but also a "contempt" of the House.
 Setting the proceedings in motion, Speaker of the Legislative Assembly Hriday Narain Dixit said such a session was never held in parliamentary history.

 "It's unfortunate that opposition leaders, who agreed for the session, are not present.
 Probably they did not remember that they had given consent for the session," he said.
 Only members of the ruling BJP and its ally Apna Dal were present.